 Explicit Typecasting

 Explicit typecasting is when you manually convert a larger data type to a smaller one.
 This can sometimes result in a loss of data because the smaller data type may not be able to hold the full value of the larger type.
-For instance, converting a double
+For instance, converting a double to an int will discard the decimal part.

 In these cases, you must use a cast operator to explicitly perform the conversion.